Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Decide Whether to Sell As-Is or Prepare the Home

-Selling as-is may make sense if:
+Selling as-is may make sense when:

 • The home needs significant repairs